48productions/IceBeats/Readme.md

 *"it's like a firebeat, but **cooler**"*

 ## Introduction
-IceBeats gives you real-time music visualization on an addressable LED strip.
+IceBeats is a Teensy-based lights driver board that does two things:
+ - Works with StepMania to control cabinet and pad lights in a 573-era DDR cabinet.
+ - Real-time, hardware independent music visualization across two LED strips.

-The hardware is dirt simple, and designed for to literally just be plug n play.
-Grab a Teensy 3.2, an addressable LED strip, and maybe a few basic components, and you're done!
-No bloated bluetooth/wifi control or complex setup (well, kinda).
+The hardware is designed for minimal components/configuration for an embedded environment.
+Grab a Teensy 3.2, a few addressable LED strips, and a few basic components, and you're done!
+No bloated bluetooth/wifi control or complex hardware setup required.

-*(Sidenote, there IS a TON of 100% optional bloat instead!
-If you're planning on throwing this on a StepMania cabinet (like I am), this code can optionally drive your cabinet lights as well.
-It'll still work just fine if you don't need these extra features.)*

-## Lighting Hardware
+## Features
 Code support for these are built-in - all 99% configurable, use any combination you like!

  * Visualization addressable LED strip - An addressable RGB LED strip for visualizations.
-Designed for 60-90 leds, more can be configured but may result in performance drops.
- * Bass addressable LED strip - Another addressable RGB LED strip, blinks to the beat (automagically switches to SM control, if available)
+ * Bass addressable LED strip - Another addressable RGB LED strip, blinks to the beat.
- * Bass light strand - Designed for a single-color LED strip, or low voltage LED string lights.
+ * Bass single-color LED strip/strand - Designed for a single-color LED strip, or low voltage LED string lights.
 Blinks to the beat.
-     * Single color strands/strips work fine, but you can optionally use this with two-wire strands where alternate LEDs/colors are driven by reversing the strip polarity using a H-Bridge, like the L293D.
-The code, with an L293D, will alternate between the two polarities/strings every other beat.
+     * Supports two-wire LED strands, where alternate LEDs/colors are driven by reversing the strip polarity using a H-Bridge, like the L293D.
+These are cheap and readibly available off places like Amazon.

-## Electronics Hardware
- * Accepts audio input via RCA/mono 3.5mm jack (or any other input Teensy's audio library supports, like USB, through easy mods)
+ * Accepts audio input via RCA/mono 3.5mm jack (or with modification, any other input the Teensy audio library supports)
- * Designed around Teensy 3.2, other Audio-capable Teensy boards likely compatible (The 4.0 doesn't look to be 100% compatible at time of writing)
+ * Designed around Teensy 3.2, other Audio-capable Teensy boards likely compatible (the 4.0 is untested but may work)

-## Visualization
  * FFT-based music visualization using the Teensy Audio Library
- * Multiple visualization effects and optional dynamic, music-based color palettes
+ * Multiple visualization effects and color palettes.
+Optional dynamic, music-based color palettes available
  * Idle animations for when no music is playing

-## StepMania IO
- * Drives StepMania cabinet/pad lighting (reads the standard SextetStream format via serial, configure either SextetStreamToFile (Linux) or Win32Serial (Windows, SM5.3).
-Other, non-Stepmania programs are untested but probably work.
- * Can send input via keystrokes (currently disabled, you REALLY should go buy a J-PAC instead :P )
+ * Drives 573-era DanceDanceRevolution cabinet/pad lighting (reads SextetStream-formatted data output by StepMania or other programs).
+ * PCB design

 ## Hardware Setup